-Yes, there are tourist traps, and plenty of them, but with a bit of insider know-how you can easily survive on under £10 a day in London.
+Yes, there are tourist traps, and plenty of them, but with a bit of insider know-how you can easily survive on a backpacker’s budget in London.
 To help you make your budget stretch further in the capital, we’ve rounded up the coolest and most unusual things to do for free in London.

 1. Scratch A Pig At A Free City Farm